Ayoub Boukhari

 Ayoub Boukhari (born 6 May 1997) is a Dutch football player of Moroccan descent.
-He plays for Sparta Rotterdam and their youth team.

 Club career

 He made his Eerste Divisie debut for Sparta Rotterdam on 30 November 2018 in a game against Helmond Sport as a 78th-minute substitute for Gregor Breinburg.
+He joined amateur side RKAVV in 2020.

+He also is a Dutch international futsal player, scoring 19 goals in 39 games for the national team as of May 2026.

+Personal life

+His brother Nourdin played professionally for Sparta and Ajax.